Mikoyan-Gurevich MiG-23: Cockpit

 The MiG-23 cockpit was considered an improvement over previous Soviet fighters as it was more ergonomic in its layout.
 However the pilot still had a high workload, having to manipulate switches and monitor gauges, compared to more modern aircraft with HOTAS controls.
-The instrument panel did feature a white stripe to serve as a visual aid for centering the control column during an out-of-control situation.
+The instrument panel featured a white stripe to serve as a visual aid for centering the control column during an out-of-control situation.
 To prevent the pilot from exceeding a 17° angle of attack, the control column incorporated a "knuckle rapper" which would strike the pilot's knuckles as the limit was approached.

 Cockpit visibility was also somewhat poor in the MiG-23, although the view straight ahead was superior compared to the MiG-21.
 In particular, visibility was poor looking to the rear, partially due to the ejection seat which wrapped around the pilot's head, requiring the pilot to lean forward to look to the side or behind.
 To assist with looking directly behind the pilot, the cockpit was fitted with a mirror or 'periscope' embedded in the middle rail of the canopy, similar to the one on the MiG-17.
 With an infinity focus, the periscope provided a clear view of behind the plane, but did not have a wide field of view.